Ajayjam97/AzureWork/README.md

  12. Shutdown the VMs when not in use.<br>

  <li>App Services</li>
  App Services provide a fully managed web hosting for websites.
 Microsoft manages the hosting & security for the hosted application.
 We just need to publish and run the app service.
 There is no access to the underlying servers.
 App service integrates with many source control & devops engine.
 It supports platforms like .NET, Nodejs, PHP, Java, Python etc. It can host web apps, web apis & web jobs.
-It is extremely easy to deploy.
+It is extremely easy to deploy. <br>
  1. <br>
  2. <br>
  3. <br>